CcgAlberta/pygeostat/docs/source/user_guide/gettingstarted.rst

 A series of introductory tutorials to begin learning Python (https://docs.python.org/3/tutorial/index.html)

-* A comprehensive list of pygeostst functions and classes is available at :ref:`genindex`
+* A comprehensive list of pygeostat functions and classes is available at :ref:`genindex`
-* The list of pygeostst functions and classes can also be accessed as shown below,
+* The list of pygeostat functions and classes can also be accessed as shown below,

 .. image:: ./figures/GettingStarted/1.png
    :align: left